simplytim42/complex-frogs/README.md

-# price-tracker
+# complex-frogs
-web scraping to track the price of something I want to buy and send me daily notifications using https://pushover.net
+web scraping to track the price of things I would like to buy and send me daily notifications using https://pushover.net

 # setup
 1. sign up to https://pushover.net and generate an API TOKEN and a USER KEY.